JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 plot(x, sin.(x); linewidth, color, label, xlims, ylims)
 ```

-Note that it is possible to use column vectors and row vectors as attributes at the same time.
-In the following example, we add a cosine function into the previous plot and set its color to red
+It is possible to use both column and row vectors as attributes at the same time.
+In the following example, we add a cosine function into the previous plot and set its color to red.

 ```@example plots
 plot(x, [sin.(x) cos.(x)]; linewidth, color = [color :red], label, xlims, ylims)
 ```

 There is a large number of attributes.
-The Plots package provides the `plotattr` to print a list of all attributes for either series, plots, subplots, or axes
+The Plots package provides the `plotattr` function to print all attributes for series, plots, subplots, or axes.

 ```@repl plots
 plotattr(:Series)
 ```

 The `plotattr` function accepts any of the following arguments: `:Plots`, `:Series`, `:Subplot`, and `:Axis`.
-It is also possible to use the `plotattr` function to print a concrete attribute description
+It is also possible to use the `plotattr` function to print a concrete attribute description.

 ```@repl plots
 plotattr("title")
 ```

-Note that in this case, we use a `String` instead of `Symbol`.
+The example above uses a `String` instead of `Symbol`.
 Be aware that not all attributes are supported.
-For example, attributes that can be specified for different axes, such as `xguide` and `yguide`, are not usually supported
+Attributes that can be specified for different axes, such as `xguide` and `yguide`, are often not supported.

 ```@repl plots
 plotattr("xguide")
 ```

-However, descriptions for these attributes can be found using the attribute name without the axis specification, i.e., for example, `guide` instead of `xguide`
+Descriptions for these attributes can be found using the attribute name without the axis specification, i.e., `guide` instead of `xguide`.

 ```@repl plots
 plotattr("guide")